kubermatic/docs/content/kubermatic/master/operation/etcd/etcd-launcher/_index.en.md

 etcd-launcher is an experimental feature.
 It should not be enabled unless all users clusters are operating nominally.
 It's possible that a user cluster etcd ring could fail to enable the feature if the etcd ring was not in a stable condition during the update.
 {{% /notice %}}

-Since this is an expermental feature, it's disabled by default.
+Since this is an experimental feature, it's disabled by default.
 There are two modes to enable etcd-launcher support:
 ## Enable etcd-launcher for a specific user cluster
 In this mode, the feature is only enabled for a specific user cluster.
 This can be done by editing the object cluster and enabling the feature flag for etcd-launcher: